 The malware, the name of which stands for 'Curve Tor Bitcoin Locker', was first identified last year.
 However, the spam distribution approach appears to be a relatively new development.

 McAfee published its latest advisory last week, describing CTB-Locker as a form of ransomware that encrypts files on the target computer.
 Anecdotal evidence suggests .jpg image files are a frequent target.
 The victim then has to pay a ransom to have the files decrypted.

-Symantec said in a recent blog that the process of dealing with crypto malware is “particularly nasty to deal with”.
+that the process of dealing with crypto malware is “particularly nasty to deal with”.

 How it works

 Upon installation, CTB-Locker injects malicious code into the 'svchost.exe' file, creating a scheduled task for moving and encrypting files.

 The malware encrypts the compromised files using elliptical curve encryption, which appears to be equivalent to RSA encryption with a 3,072-bit key.

 Once the encryption is complete, the user is informed of the attack through a pop-up ransom message.